smartanthill/smartanthill2_0/docs/design-documents/protocols/sasp.rst

 In certain scenarios, some information might be extracted from the packet length even though information is encrypted.
 To support the cases when this is important, SASP supports a concept of "enforced padding", which works as follows:

-* When sending a packet, a high-level protocol is allowed to specify size of 'enforced padding'.
-On receiving such a request, SASP:

-  + checks if, given the size of the packet itself, 'enforced padding' can be satisfied (i.e. that packet is small enough to fit into requested 'enforced padding'); if 'enforced padding' is requested and cannot be satisfied - it MUST cause an error to be returned back to high-level protocol, without further processing of the packet at ll.
-  + pads packet up to requested 'enforced padding'
+* When sending an HLP, a high-level protocol is allowed to specify *enforce-pad-to*.
+For each packet length *len*, SASP guarantees that for all the HLPs which have their own size= *len* and are sent without *enforced-pad-to*, or which are sent with *enforced-pad-to* = *len*, the length of SASP packet is exactly the same (therefore, preventing any length-based information leak).

+To implement it, on receiving such a request SASP MUST do the following:

+  + check that *enforce-pad-to* is greater or equal to the size of packet itself.
+TODO: specify what to do if it is not (probably different for Master and Slave)
+  + calculate *required-size*, the size of the SASP packet which an HLP with a size of *enforce-pad-to* would produce
+  + calculate the size of *enforced-padding* for current packet (so that SASP packet produced from current packet, would have size= *required-size*)
+  + pad packet, using calculated *enforced-padding*, and producing 'enforced-padded' SASP packet

+TODO: specify handling of enforce-pad-to for the layers between SASP and SACCP.

 6. SASP data
 ------------